CryptoManufaktur-io/hyperliquid-docker/README.md

 1. Run connectivity checks using `hl-node --chain <chain> check-reachability`
 2. Update validator profile using `hl-node --chain <chain> --key <validator-key> change-validator-profile`
 3. Update the `FIREWALL_IPS` configuration and restart the container

+### Dynamic Configuration Updates

+You can update node configuration (gossip peers and firewall settings) without restarting the consensus container.

+**Usage:**
+1. Edit your `.env` file with new settings
+2. Run: `docker compose run --rm config-sync`

+This will apply your `.env` changes to the running node immediately.
+Useful for updating firewall IPs, switching networks, or changing peer configurations.

 ### UFW Firewall Rules